ricardogerbaudo/vba-helpers/README.md

-# vba-helpers
+# VBA Helpers
-VBA helper functions
+This repository contains some VBA helper functions.